robbert-vdh/yabridge/README.md

    sockets.
 The actual binary serialization is handled using [bitsery](https://github.com/fraillt/bitsery).

-   Sending and receiving events happen in the `send_event()` and `passthrough_event()` functions.
-The `passthrough_event()` function calls the callback functions and handles the marshalling between our data types and the VST API's different pointer types.
+   Sending and receiving host -> plugin and plugin -> host events happen in the `send_event()` and `receive_event()` functions.
 Reading data and writing the results back for host-to-plugin `dispatcher()` calls and for plugin-to-host `audioMaster()` callbacks happen in the `DispatchDataConverter` and `HostCallbackDataConverter` classes respectively, with a bit of extra glue for GUI related operations in `PluginBridge::dispatch_wrapper`.
-Rewriting all of this tightly coupled logic to be all in one place sadly only makes things even more complicated.
+On the receiving end, the `passthrough_event()` function calls the callback functions and handles the marshalling between our data types and the VST API's different pointer types.
+This behaviour is separated from `receive_event()` so we can some special handling for MIDI events, since a select few plugins only store pointers to the received events rather than copies of the objects.
+This requires the received event data to live at least until the next audio buffer gets processed.

 6. The Wine VST host loads the Windows VST plugin and starts forwarding messages over the sockets described above.